exact-payments/Milieu/Readme.md

 milieuFactory(applicationName String, defaultConfig Object, opts Object) -> config Object
 ```

-Internally creates an instance of Milieu instance and returns its compiled
+Internally creates an instance of Milieu instance and returns it.
-config object.
 Accepts a `applicationName` and a `defaultConfig`.
 It also
 optionally accepts an `opts` object to configure Milieu.
 See
 [Milieu's load order](#milieu-load-order) to understand how the config object
 is resolved.
 These does refer to milieuFactory as `milieuFactory` but It is